DeclanChidlow/vale.rocks/src/portfolio/stoat.md

 ## Icon

-In October 2025, Stoat [rebranded from its previous name of Revolt](https://stoat.chat/updates/long-live-stoat), which came with the need for new branding.
+In October 2025, Stoat rebranded (from Revolt), which came with the need for new branding.
 I began experimenting and ideating with a stylised vector stoat.

 Given the platform's name, modelling the icon on the visage of the mustelid was the obvious choice.
 Initially starting with a sharp, polygonal look, feedback from one of Stoat's founders pushed the design into a smoother, curvier appearance on which I iterated.
 The challenge lay in achieving a simple, scalable graphic that was distinctly a stoat and didn't stray into the territory of otter, ferret, or other mustelid.